-Remove form, season the top and continue to cook until the juices begin to percolate to the top, which takes a very short time, Very carefully work the burger off with a thin spatula, then turn and cook for a quick minute.
+Remove the form, season the top and continue to cook until the juices begin to percolate to the top, which takes a very short time, Very carefully work the burger off with a thin spatula, then turn and cook for a quick minute.
 The total cook time is about three minutes.

 About the “form” to make Copycat Smashburgers Home Style:

 Tom Ryan claims the secret to the Smashburger is the special form that sears the edges of the burger, holding the juices in.
-I went through several items in recreating the Smashburger.
+I went through several items in my attempt to recreate the Smashburger.

 I tried smashing with a heavy spatula, which didn’t give me the sealed edges I wanted.
-Then I used a small plate that worked well but was touchy to remove that screaming hot plate and there were no handles to facilitate that.
+Then I used a small plate that worked well but it was touchy to remove that screaming hot plate and there were no handles to facilitate that.
 Now I use a square sheet of heavy-duty aluminum foil folded over 4 times into a square.
 The heavy duty foil, once folded is the perfect size to make a burger.